Welcome | Sign In

 Ch-Ch-Challenges

-Firefox has now officially gained 10 percent of the market share, some of it stolen from Microsoft's (Nasdaq: MSFT) dominant Internet Explorer browser.
+Firefox has now officially gained 10 percent of the market share, some of it stolen from Microsoft’s dominant Internet Explorer browser.
 But it has not been all flowers and candy for Firefox.
 The browser has also faced its share of growing pains in the past year.

 Security researchers have uncovered plenty of potential vulnerabilities, bugs and flaws in Firefox and its competitors have taken full advantage of the media coverage.
 Firefox's growing presence in the market actually renewed an old debate about which browser is most secure.